nand632/devfest-india-manage-2020/README.md

 # DevFest India Manage
 <img src="https://raw.githubusercontent.com/DevFest-India/website-data/master/DevFest%20Manage.png">
-DevFest India Manage for Admin to check the Registrations Details Kindly First set up the DevFest India Main Web App. [sdf](Click here) to see the doc.
+DevFest India Manage for Admin to check the Registrations Details Kindly First set up the DevFest India Main Web App. <a href="https://docs.google.com/document/d/1WnLb9BnQsFMJyNydqBR_va22dtbFU827y5FZjsNIhUU/edit#">Click Here</a> to see the doc.

 ### Show some :heart: and star the repo to support the project